The Substance

 The layered body horror film delivers Demi Moore's best performance

-Hollywood has commented on how women are discarded as they age as far back as All About Eve (1950).
-The subject is one that has been remarked on for 70 years, yet has continued being common practice in both Hollywood as well as society at large.
-The latest to comment on this unfair standard is the body-horror movie The Substance (2024).
+Hollywood has been commenting on how women are discarded as they age as far back as All About Eve (1950).
+The issue has been discussed for over 70 years, yet it remains a common practice in both Hollywood and society at large.
+The latest film to tackle this unfair standard is the body-horror movie The Substance (2024).

-The Substance follows middle-aged fitness star Elizabeth Sparkle (Demi Moore) as her long-running show is canceled by her misogynist TV executive Harvey (Dennis Quaid).
-In a bid of desperation, Elizabeth enrolls in a mysterious new drug program where an injection has you grotesquely birth a second younger version of yourself (Margaret Qualley).
-However, rules dictate that you can live in each version for only seven days at a time.
+The Substance follows middle-aged fitness star Elizabeth Sparkle (Demi Moore) after her long-running show is canceled by misogynistic TV executive Harvey (Dennis Quaid).
+Desperate to reclaim her former status, Elizabeth enrolls in a mysterious drug program that grotesquely births a younger version of herself (Margaret Qualley) from her own body.
+However, the treatment comes with a strict rule—she can only live in each version for seven days at a time.
 Will Elizabeth resist the temptation of youth and beauty?

-The Substance is Coralie Fargeat’s sophomore effort after the satisfyingly violent Revenge (2017).
-With this second film the French director is given complete creative control, crafting The Substance with such an attention to detail, from the color of a chair to the careful framing of a shot or the gentle sound design, you will be reminded of Stanley Kubrick’s work.
+The film marks Coralie Fargeat’s sophomore effort after the satisfyingly violent Revenge (2017).
+This time, the French director is given complete creative control, meticulously crafting The Substance with an obsessive attention to detail—from the color of a chair to the precise framing of a shot and the subtle intricacies of the sound design.
+The film’s visual precision and deliberate pacing evoke comparisons to Stanley Kubrick’s work.

-The Substance is an obvious examination of the value of youth and beauty in women within our society, and Fargeat cheekily dons an exaggerated male gaze with her camera, lingering on butts and breasts for inordinate amounts of time.
-As the runtime clocks on, the film becomes more over-the-top with its symbolism and framing, with young Elizabeth, nicknamed “Sue,” becoming increasingly sexualized, while older Elizabeth begins to resemble a fairy tale witch.
+The Substance is an unmistakable critique of how society values youth and beauty in women.
+Fargeat playfully exaggerates the male gaze through her camera, lingering on butts and breasts for excessive amounts of time, making the viewer complicit in the objectification.
+As the film progresses, the symbolism and framing become more overt: young Elizabeth, nicknamed “Sue,” is increasingly sexualized, while older Elizabeth begins to resemble a fairy tale witch, illustrating the stark contrast in how women are perceived at different ages.

-The Substance leans heavily into its body-horror element, delivering a level of gore that would have even made David Cronenberg cringe.
-This is effective during the first two acts of the film, showcasing the pain and violent manipulations society forces older women to undergo.
-However, the third act cranks the blood and make-up budgets up to an exaggerated degree.
-This third act becomes an unmoored fable delivering a finale so bizarre, it puts Ari Aster’s Beau is Afraid (2023) to shame.
-However, the over-the-top theatrics sadly drown out the underlying message of The Substance in favor of shock value.
+The film leans heavily into its body-horror elements, delivering a level of gore that could even make David Cronenberg flinch.
+This works effectively in the first two acts, viscerally portraying the pain and violence society forces older women to endure in their pursuit of youth.
+However, the third act escalates the bloodshed and makeup effects to an extreme, turning into an unhinged fable with a finale so bizarre it puts Ari Aster’s Beau Is Afraid (2023) to shame.
+Unfortunately, the excessive theatrics in the final act overshadow The Substance’s core message in favor of shock value.

 7.2/10